SERI-CS/pre-coding-analysis/README.md

 Submitted to ACM SIGCSE 2024 conference.

 # Pre coding analysis
-The rmd file reads in data from the data folder and analyzes how students' pre-coding activities (e.g. days and intensity of using piazza and codio) relate to HW start time and grades.
+The R file reads in data from the data folder and analyzes how students' pre-coding activities (e.g. days and intensity of using piazza and codio) relate to behavioral delay in starting to code and course grades.

 ## File structure